 When you ask the judge to make an order about custody and parenting time, the judge will likely first refer you to mediation in the Family Court Services department.
-It is a free service and is provided by mental health professionals who have education and experience in working with families, children, and custody issues.
+It is a free service and is provided by a mediator, a mental health professional who has education and experience working with families, children, and custody issues.

-In cases of domestic violence, you can ask to meet separately with the recommending counselor.
+In cases of domestic violence, you can ask to meet separately with the mediator.
 You can also bring a support person with you.
 Click to learn more about the law on child custody in domestic violence cases.

 First, keep in mind that the law is very strict on what is an emergency.
 Under Family Code section 3064, the parent asking for an emergency order must show immediate harm to the child or immediate risk that the child will be removed from California.
 Read the code section to make sure you understand what is immediate harm.

 The Mendocino Superior Court also has local rules that you MUST follow.
 Look at Rule 4.7.
 It tells you that if you’re making an emergency request (an ex parte request), your declaration (statement) or that of any witness you’re wanting to include MUST:

 - Be based upon your personal knowledge (for your declaration) or your witness’ personal knowledge, if you’re attaching a declaration from a witness.
 The judge may decide not to consider a declaration based on hearsay (if there is no valid exception to the hearsay rules).

 - Specifically describe the dates of incidents, provide a detailed factual description of what happened, and name the specific harm threatened or actually caused.
 This means you need more than just conclusions, feelings, wishes, or fears.